OngMinXian/NUSPlanner/README.md

   - [x] Install packages and softwares
   - [x] Learn all relevant tech stacks (HTML, CSS, ReactJS, Firebase, Flexbox)
   - [x] Familiarise ourselves with NUSMODS API
-  - [x] Read and upload data into Firebase
+  - [x] Read and upload data into Firestore
   - [x]  Create login and authentication system :lock:
   - [x]  Complete the code and design for the Profile page :bust_in_silhouette:
     - [x] User can edit all fields in their profile and set a profile picture
     - [x] User can log out of their account
     - [x] Default profile picture is displayed if the user does not set a profile picture
+  - [x] Style all website components that have been implemented

 ### :two: Before: Evaluation Milestone 2 (27 Jun 2022).